GarretAnd/Sudoku-Proj/IMPLEMENTATION.md

 	2. If `solve`, load the puzzle passed through `stdin` into a `sudoku_t` structure and call `solve_puzzle`

 `creator`
+Returns an incomplete sudoku puzzle with a unique solution

 `solve_puzzle`
 Fills in a solution to given sudoku puzzle with prefence given to low values